Unitary calculus: model Categories and convergence: The classification of homogeneous functors

 Conversely suppose that $\ind_0^n T_n f$ is a levelwise weak equivalence.
 Then the spectra $\Psi_E^n$ and $\Psi_F^n$ are stably equivalent.
 As such the spectra $(S^{nV} \wedge \Psi_E^n)_{h\U(n)}$ and $(S^{nV} \wedge \Psi_F^n)_{h\U(n)}$ are stably equivalent for every $V \in \J$.
 Since for any spectrum $\Theta$, $\pi_n\Theta = \pi_n \Omega^\infty \Theta$, we have that $\Omega^\infty[(S^{nV} \wedge \Psi_E^n)_{h\U(n)}]$ and $\Omega^\infty[(S^{nV} \wedge \Psi_F^n)_{h\U(n)}]$ are weakly homotopy equivalent.
 By the classification of $n$-homogeneous functors it follows that $D_nE$ and $D_nF$ are levelwise weakly equivalent. \end{proof}

 It is also possible to characterise the acyclic fibrations.

-\begin{prop} A map $f: E \longrightarrow F$ is an acyclic fibration in the $n$-homogeneous model structure if and only if it is a fibration in the $(n-1)$-polynomial model structure and an $\ind_0^nT_n$-equivalence. \end{prop} \begin{proof} A map is a fibration in the $(n-1)$-polynomial model structure if and only if it is a levelwise fibration and the square
+\begin{prop} Let $n$ be a non-negative integer.
+A map $f: E \longrightarrow F$ is an acyclic fibration in the $n$-homogeneous model structure if and only if it is a fibration in the $(n-1)$-polynomial model structure and an $\ind_0^nT_n$-equivalence. \end{prop} \begin{proof} A map is a fibration in the $(n-1)$-polynomial model structure if and only if it is a levelwise fibration and the square

 is a homotopy pullback square.
 Consider the diagram

 If $f: E \longrightarrow F$ is an acyclic fibration in the $n$-homogeneous model structure, then it is an $\ind_0^nT_n$-equivalence and a fibration in in $n$-polynomial model structure, since $n\homog\E_0$ is a right Bousfield localisation of $n\poly\E_0$.
 It follows that the left hand square is a homotopy pullback.
 The right hand square in the above diagram is also homotopy pullback since the horizontal (homotopy) fibres are levelwise equivalent, see \cite[Proposition 3.3.18]{MV15}.
 By the Pasting Lemma \cite[Proposition 13.3.15]{Hi03}, the outer rectangle is a homotopy pullback and hence $f$ is a fibration in the $(n-1)$-polynomial model structure.